Anatomical feature-prioritized loss for enhanced MR to CT translation: Introduction

-These methods focus on specific body parts or anatomical structures using segmentation networks, but they do not use the full capabilities of these networks.
-While employing a segmentation loss is interesting for cross-modality synthesis, it typically relies only on the activation of the last layer of the network and is limited by the specific labels used, neglecting the rich representations available across various network layers.
+These methods focus on specific body parts or anatomical structures using segmentation networks but often do not fully leverage the capabilities of these networks.
+Typically, segmentation networks are employed for their final output labels \cite{labelinformed}, with segmentation loss guiding training.
+However, this approach usually relies on the activation of the last layer of the network, which represents a coarse classification of anatomical regions.
+It neglects the rich, multi-layered feature representations extracted throughout the entire network during the segmentation process.
+These intermediate features capture essential structural information, offering detailed insights into the anatomy that are not fully utilized when relying solely on the final output.
 Addressing these limitations, our study introduces a novel approach aimed at enhancing the synthesis of specific medical details across different anatomical regions.
 We introduce an anatomical feature-prioritized loss function, denoted AFP loss, specifically designed for medical image translation, ensuring both global fidelity and detailed structural accuracy.
-This approach leverages a distance between features extracted from a model pretrained on a specific medical task, such as the segmentation of a delimited region, based on the idea that such a model presents an advanced understanding and representation of those medical structures.
+This approach leverages a distance between features extracted from a model pre-trained on a specific medical task, such as the segmentation of a delimited region, based on the idea that such a model presents an advanced understanding and representation of those medical structures.

-We integrate this feature-prioritized loss function into various synthesis networks, including generative models like GANs (pix2pixHD from \cite{pix2pixhd}, SPADE from \cite{spade}) and adapted CNN models (nnU-Net from \cite{nnU-Net}), to evaluate their effectiveness comprehensively.
-We then assess the performance of our approach on two distinct tasks: MR to CT synthesis in the lungs, aiming for fine structure generation including vessels and bronchi, and MR to CT synthesis in the pelvis, focusing on the generation of coarser anatomical features such as organs and muscles.
-Our study provides a robust qualitative and quantitative evaluation, focusing on the precise reconstruction of anatomical structures in these regions, demonstrating the potential of our approach to improve clinical outcomes.